smallrye/smallrye-config/documentation/src/main/docs/config/getting-started.md

 - [ZooKeeper](../config-sources/zookeeper.md)
 - [HOCON](../config-sources/hocon.md)

-It is also possible to create a Custom Config Source.
+It is also possible to create a [Custom ConfigSource](../config-sources/custom.md).

 ## Retrieving the Configuration